With chicken prices soaring, Sanderson Farms sold for $4.5B

-Sanderson Farms, one of nation's third largest poultry producer, is being acquired for $4.53 billion as the price of chicken soars.
+Sanderson Farms, the nation's third largest poultry producer, is being acquired for $4.53 billion as the price of chicken soars.

 Cargill and privately held Continental Grain formed a joint venture to acquire Sanderson and will pay $203 per share in cash for a company that last year processed more than 4.8 billion pounds of meat.